 As part of the application, applicants are required to describe how diversity, equity, and inclusion objectives will be incorporated in the project.
-Specifically, applicants are required to submit a Diversity, Equity, and Inclusion Plan that describes the actions the applicant will take to foster a welcoming and inclusive environment, support people from groups underrepresented in STEM, advance equity, and encourage the inclusion of individuals from these groups in the project; and the extent the project activities will be located in or benefit underserved communities (also see Section I.A.iii.).
+Specifically, applicants are required to submit a Diversity, Equity, and Inclusion Plan that describes the actions the applicant will take to foster a welcoming and inclusive environment, support people from groups underrepresented in STEM, advance equity, and encourage the inclusion of individuals from these groups in the project; and the extent the project activities will be located in, or benefit underserved communities (also see Section I.A.iii.).
+The plan should be specific to the proposed project and not a restatement of an organization's policies.
 The plan should include at least one SMART milestone per Budget Period supported by metrics to measure the success of the proposed actions and will be incorporated into the award if selected.
-The Diversity, Equity, and Inclusion Plan should contain the following information:
+The Diversity, Equity, and Inclusion Plan should contain information pertaining to the following project aspects and activities: